 Returning to a special or significant place in your relationship is another option to consider.
 There are sacred places in all relationships.
 Imagine visiting a place which holds a cherished memory on your wedding day, or returning to a place that feels like home in your relationship.
 Take a walk along the beach where you first said you loved each other, have a picnic in the park where the proposal took place.
 Capturing the vivid emotions present when visiting a significant place in your love story helps me to tell the story of your relationship through the art of photography and film.

 If a more traditional wedding day style is what you desire, don’t worry!
 You don’t have to sacrifice the traditional elements of a wedding day that you wish to incorporate.
 I love photographing small, intimate elopement weddings in cherished places.
 Outdoor weddings are some of my favorite ceremonies I get to capture.
 Maybe you grew up hiking in a particular park with your family.
 Consider seeking permission to have an intimate, outdoor wedding gathering.
 Set up a small gathering space on the beach or say your vows on the first mountain you summited, and get the private, personal experience you always wanted.

 Think about where you want to be and what you want to be doing when you want to exchange your vows—On the beach at sunrise, on a mountain at sunset, sitting next to a fire at night under the stars.
 Whatever it may be, make sure your experience is personal and meaningful to you and your partner.
+Use these elopement wedding ideas to create a special day.
 Make it a fun, personal, private celebration for the two of you and the next stage of your life together as a married couple.
 You deserve it.